 The use of KPI’s is how we create our Supplier Rating System.
 The first step is to make a list of possible KPI’s relating to your business, from this you build a scorecard for your suppliers.

-A scorecard is specific to each company’s needs, but there are websites such as bravosolution and supplychaincowboy which give brilliant free guides on creating supplier scorecards.
+A scorecard is specific to each company’s needs, but there are websites such as bravosolution which give brilliant free guides on creating supplier scorecards.
 Now you have your KPI’s and your scorecard, you can begin to rate each and every supplier on the supply chain.

 So why are they important to you?